 Botox & Dermal Fillers

-Botox is used for dynamic wrinkles (those you see when you are making facial expressions but that disappear otherwise) of the upper face, where dermal fillers are often used for static wrinkles (wrinkles that are visible when face is relaxed) and to plump areas of the lower face (ie. cheeks, nasolabial folds, and lips, etc.).
+Botox and dermal fillers are cosmetic procedures, Botox is used for dynamic wrinkles (those seen when you are making facial expressions but that disappear otherwise) of the upper face, while dermal fillers are often used for static wrinkles (wrinkles that are visible when your face is relaxed) and to plump areas of the lower face (ie. cheeks, nasolabial folds, and lips, etc.).

 What is Botox and how does it work?

 Botulinum Toxin (BOTOX) is a neurotoxic protein that prevents the release of a neurotransmitter called acetylcholine from the axon end of a motor neuron.
 This action thereby prevents muscle contraction which results in relaxed facial muscles.
-This treatment effectively reduces lines, wrinkles and the appearance of an aged face, while avoiding surgery.
+This cosmetic treatment may reduce lines, wrinkles and the appearance of an aged face, while avoiding surgery.

 Botox injections do not require any down/recovery time and for the most part, are quite painless.
 Effects are temporary, usually lasting about 3-6 months depending on your metabolism, and frequency of treatments may be reduced over time as a result of the muscles weakening.